deity-io/falcon-platform-docs/docs/cloud/getting-started/installation.md

 dcloud repo:list -i
 ```

-This will also give you a Webhook and SSH key, both need for the next part of setup.
+This will also give you a Webhook and SSH key, both need for the [next part of setup](./repository).

+## What our 'how to' video.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CSrkxZgtY6w?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>